Sport Sunglasses: Controlling

 Depending on lighting conditions, yellow (for low-light and overcast conditions), amber, orange and red tints also are good choices for contrast enhancement.

-For a list of lens colors and potential uses, see our Sunglasses Lens Tint Guide.
+For a list of lens colors and potential uses, see our Sunglass Lens Tint Guide.

 If you're into sports, you probably spend more time in the sun than the average person.
-For this reason, make sure your sunglasses offer 100 percent UV protection.
+So make sure your sunglasses offer 100 percent UV protection.
 Lifelong overexposure to ultraviolet (UV) rays has been linked to the development of cataracts later in life.

 The amount of UV protection offered by sunglass lenses is determined by the lens material and coatings or additives applied to the lens.